everycure-org/matrix/README.md

 This repo contains the infrastructure for the MATRIX project for drug repurposing, including data science pipelines, documentation and data base configurations.

+**Please visit our [Documentation Page](http://docs.dev.everycure.org) for all details, including onboarding instructions and documentation about the pipeline and our infrastructure.

 ## Contributing

 1. [General background and vision](https://www.notion.so/everycure/Background-Information-and-Vision-References-600ec31c445f46a7987ff88ea8f67665?pvs=4)